-3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).

-SOP and documentation for mills should include relevant supply chain requirements (see SCCS section under Principle 3).

-The unit of certification, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to distribute suitable information on BMPs.

-- 3.4 The terms of reference of the SEIA should be defined.
+Criterion (new) Guidance 3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
+SOP and documentation for mills shall include relevant supply chain requirements (see SCCS section under Principle 3).
+The unit of certification, while working with third party suppliers of FFB on traceability and legality, shall use the opportunity to distribute suitable information on BMPs.
+3.4 The terms of reference of the SEIA shall be defined.
 Ideally, the SEIA should be carried out by accredited independent experts, in order to ensure an objective process.
-The assessment (SEIA) should include, but is not limited to: - 1.
-Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure - 2.
-Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these - Assessment of potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems - 4.
+The assessment (SEIA) shall include, but is not limited to: Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure.
+Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these.
+Assessment of the potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems.
 Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
-Measures should be planned and implemented to maintain the quantity, quality and access to water and landresources - 5.
-Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding
+Measures shall be planned and implemented to maintain the quantity, quality and access to water and land resources.
+Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding.
+Analysis of the type of land to be used (forest, degraded forest, peatlands, cleared land, etc.).
+Assessment of land ownership and user rights.
+Assessment of current land use patterns.
+Assessment of impacts on people's amenity.
+Assessment of employment, employment opportunities or from changes of employment terms.